WEEE-Open/peracotta/README.md

 When you're done, exit the virtualenv with `deactivate` or simply close the terminal you were using.

+### How to develop

+Same as before, until the `pip install` part.
+The correct command is:
+`pip install -r requirements-dev.txt`

+This will allow you to run tests: `pytest -vv tests`

-For developers, if requirements change:
+If requirements change:
 - install the correct version of the requirements (e.g. a new library or a new version of an already installed library)
-- with the virtual environment activated, run `pip freeze > requirements.txt`
+- with the virtual environment activated, run `pip freeze > requirements-dev.txt` and *manually* edit the file (add the `-r requirements.txt` line and remove non-dev requirements)

 ## main.sh and main_with_gui.py